We tested the Bowers & Wilkins Pi7 S2, an audiophile true wireless headphone with a travel-friendly trick in its case | CNN Underscored

 The latest update to the company's flagship audiophile earbud appeals to discerning listeners with sound quality improvements and aptX Bluetooth support, plus a cool travel-friendly case that doubles as a transmitter, but given the price, it isn't for everyone.

-Adaptive noise canceling is excellent.
-With a good fit, it reduced environmental sounds (wind noise, our kitchen exhaust fan, a running dryer) to a non-intrusive level.
+Adaptive noise cancellation is excellent.
+With a good fit, it reduced environmental sounds (wind noise, our kitchen exhaust fan, a running dryer) to a nonintrusive level.
 Ambient passthrough was effective as well, letting us stay aware of our surroundings when out for a walk, and to carry on conversations without shouting (once we remembered to turn off the music).

 By the way, aptX is not supported on iOS, so for Apple users, the headphones will default to AAC, which provides a perfectly good experience as well despite topping out at a slightly lower bit rate (under the best circumstances, that’s 320 kbps for AAC vs 576 kbps for aptX HD).